myStphane/GameAndWatchScripts/README.md

 - Install the retro-go.sh (& the optional UbuntuInstall.txt file) in root menu of your retro-go folder
 - Tune befor start script the export variables in script

+Missing:
+- git "install" section (even if ther e is a git update one, I guess some folder(s) and "git init" actions may be enougth => need to improve my script).